DataSF/datasf.github.io/blog/_posts/2017-12-06-introducing-datasfs-open-data-publishing-toolkit-an-operating-manual-for-open-data.md

 description: >-
   The Open Data Publishing Toolkit is our approach to sharing and documenting our operations.
 We've learned a lot along the way, and will learn more.
-We wrote this for us, but hope it's helpful for future generations of open data programs.
+We wrote this for us, but hope it's helpful for other open data programs.
 date: 2017-12-06 00:00:00
 categories: